Certora/Documentation/docs/user-guide/getting-started/install.md

 You can then switch to the standard CVL release by running `deactivate`, and back to the beta release using `certora-beta/bin/activate`.

-Step 3: Set the premium access key as an environment variable
+Step 3: Set the personal access key as an environment variable
 -------------------------------------------------------------

-The Certora Prover requires a personal key.
+The Certora Prover requires a personal access key.
-You can get a personal key by registering on the [Certora website](https://www.certora.com/signup?plan=prover).
+You can get a personal access key by registering on the [Certora website](https://www.certora.com/signup?plan=prover).

 Before running the Prover,
-you should register your key as a system variable.
+you should register your access key as a system variable.

 To do so on macOS or Linux machines, execute the following command on the terminal: